Con O'Callaghan (Gaelic footballer): Club

+He is part of Cuala's Senior Football team and has won Dublin Senior 'A', Leinster Senior 'A' and All Ireland Senior 'A' titles in 2024.

+He is one of a small number of players to have won club All Ireland titles in both Hurling and Football.

 College

 O'Callaghan played for UCD and won the 2018 Sigerson Cup.

 Inter-county

 O'Callaghan made his football championship debut for Dublin against Laois in the quarter-final of the 2016 All-Ireland Senior Football Championship.
 He scored a single point against Laois as Dublin progressed to the Leinster semi-final.
 He made his second appearance against in Dublin's semi final victory over Meath and continued this trend in the final against Westmeath.
 He failed to make an appearance outside the Leinster Championship but won a medal as a squad member of the 2016 All-Ireland Champions Dublin.

 2017 started with O'Callaghans first start as a senior inter-county footballer with Dublin.
 He started the game against Carlow in the quarter final of the Leinster Championship.
 He scored two points from frees and failed to score from play in the victory over a very defensive Carlow side.
 In the Leinster semi final against Westmeath, he scored his first points of the 2017 campaign from play.
 He scored a total of three points from play in Dublin's victory over Westmeath in the semi-final.
 In July 2017, he won his second Leinster senior football championship with Dublin what proved to be his most prolific game from a scoring point of view.
 He scored a total of 0–12 points against Kildare at Croke Park and helped guide Dublin to their seventh consecutive Leinster Championship title.
 He took six frees during the game and scored six points.

 O'Callaghan won the All-Ireland Under 21 Football Championship with Dublin in 2017, scoring a total of 1–3 against Galway at O'Connor Park.
 O'Callaghan scored his first senior goal for Dublin in their 2017 All-Ireland Senior Football Championship semi-final win over Tyrone.
 In the 2017 All-Ireland Final, O'Callaghan scored a goal for Dublin after 90 seconds of play as they went on to win their third All-Ireland title in a row.